Review: 'Abigail'

 By: Heather Seebach

 Anyone who grew up on TOOL music videos probably already has a pre-existing uneasiness with stopmotion animation.
-When that is combined with a hallucinatory imagery, creepy kids, and an artist spiraling into madness, the result is STOPMOTION, an eerie surreal horror that is sure to be counted amongst 2024's best.
+When that is combined with a hallucinatory imagery, creepy kids, and an artist spiraling into madness, the result is Stopmotion, an eerie surreal horror that is sure to be counted amongst 2024's best.

 Ella (Aisling Franciosi) is an aspiring stopmotion animator looking to create her first film.
 Living in the shadow of her famous mother, she finds it difficult to create her own ideas; that is, until she meets a young girl (Caoilinn Springall) in her apartment building who provides just the kind of honest feedback Ella seeks.
 Together, they develop a story about a girl lost in the woods, hiding from a mysterious foe called the Ash Man.
 As the story progresses, the lines between fantasy and reality become blurred for the disturbed artist.